isaacnmm/pestpolicy-hugo2XX/content/posts/stink-bugs-vs-bed-bugs/index.md

 ##  Conclusion

-The bottom line is that [bed bugs are blood-sucking](https://pestpolicy.com/how-do-bed-bugs-spread/) in nature and can spread fast like a wildfire.
+The bottom line is that [bed bugs are blood-sucking](https://pestpolicy.com/how-do-bed-bugs-spread/)in nature and can spread fast like a wildfire.
 Stink bugs can be irritating, annoying, infuriating, and can make people uncomfortable.
 Remember that both bugs can be dangerous to human health and being.
 Controlling these bugs at the early stage is the only way to prevent infestation.